partiql/partiql-beamline/README.md

 Usage: partiql-beamline-cli gen data [OPTIONS] <--seed-auto|--seed <SEED>> <--start-auto|--start-epoch-ms <EPOCH_MS>|--start-iso <ISO_8601>> <--script-path <PATH/TO/SCRIPT>|--script <SCRIPT_DATA>>

 Options:
       --seed-auto                            Use the local machine's entropy to generate a 'random' seed --seed <SEED>                          (Re)play from a specified seed --start-auto                           Use the local machine's entropy to generate a 'random' start time --start-epoch-ms <EPOCH_MS>            (Re)play from a specified start time (specified in ms since the unix epoch) --start-iso <ISO_8601>                 (Re)play from a specified start time (specified in ms since the unix epoch) --script-path <PATH/TO/SCRIPT>
-      --script <SCRIPT_DATA>           (Re)play from a specified seed --default-not-null               If false, value types will be non-nullable by default --pct-null <PCT_NULL>            If specifed, value types are nullable by default and will generate `NULL` at the given percentage
+      --script <SCRIPT_DATA>                 (Re)play from a specified seed --default-nullable <DEFAULT_NULLABLE>  If true, value types will be nullable by default; Else if false, not-nullable by default [possible values: true, false]
+      --pct-null <PCT_NULL>                  If specified, value types are nullable by default and will generate `NULL` at the given percentage
-      --default-not-optional           If false, value types will be non-nullable by default --pct-optional <PCT_OPTIONAL>    If specifed, value types are nullable by default and will generate `MISSING` at the given percentage
+      --default-optional <DEFAULT_OPTIONAL>  If true, value types will be optional by default; Else if false, not-optional by default [possible values: true, false]
+      --pct-optional <PCT_OPTIONAL>          If specified, value types are optional by default and will generate `MISSING` at the given percentage
       --sample-count <SAMPLE_COUNT>          Value for the number of samples [default: 10] -f, --output-format <OUTPUT_FORMAT>        [default: text] [possible values: ion, ion-pretty, text] -d, --dataset <DATASETS>
-  -h, --help
+  -h, --help                                 Print help
 ```